Islam in West Sumatra: Pre-modern era

-After the spread of Islam in the 17th-19th century, Islam was embraced by most of the Minangkabau people who lived both inside and outside of West Sumatra.
+After the spread of Islam in the 17th to 19th centuries, Islam was embraced by most of the Minangkabau people who lived both inside and outside of West Sumatra.

-In the early 19th-century, Minangkabau society began to be influenced by the Islamic intellectual development in the Middle East.
-Certain Minangkabau ulamas who were inspired by the newly founded Wahhabism in Mecca intensified their scrutiny against the Pagaruyung kings who were deemed not fulfilling the sharia prescriptions and performing acts considered forbidden or heretical.
+In the early 19th century, Minangkabau society began to be influenced by the Islamic intellectual development in the Middle East.
+Certain Minangkabau ulamas who were inspired by the newly-founded Wahhabism in Mecca intensified their scrutiny against the Pagaruyung kings who were deemed not fulfilling the sharia prescriptions and performing acts considered forbidden or heretical.
 These reformist scholars became known as padri, who mainly were disciples of Tuanku Nan Tuo.
 Prominent padris include Tuanku Nan Renceh, Tuanku Imam Bonjol, Tuanku Tambusai and Tuanku Rao.

 The rupture of negotiations between the Minangkabau kings and the padris in 1803 erupted into the Padri War.
 The war was fought between the followers of padri and the adherents of the local custom (adat).
-After 20 years of fighting, in 1833, the adat group requested Dutch support.
+After 20 years of fighting, the adat group requested Dutch support in 1833.
 This led to the intensification of the conflict and the increase in the loss of human lives and cultural properties, erosion of the kingdom's power, and the infiltration by the Dutch taking advantage of the conflict.

-Facing the situation, the leader of padri group, Tuanku Imam Bonjol, began to embrace the indigenous cultures and agreed between the two parties to unite against Dutch colonialism.
+Facing the situation, the leader of the padri group, Tuanku Imam Bonjol, began to embrace the indigenous cultures and agreed between the two parties to unite against Dutch colonialism.
 The two parties had made a consensus on the amalgamation between the Islamic teachings and the local customs, under the principle of Adat basandi syarak, syarak basandi Kitabullah ("Adat based on the teachings of Islam, the teachings of Islam based on the Qur'an").